top of page

 Registration Required

-Linda Chido first trained under Philip Rubinov Jacobson, a close student of Ernst Fuchs, in 2001, receiving direct knowledge of the Mische Technique that she has continued to deepen through her evolving studio practice.
+Linda Chido first trained in 2001 under Philip Rubinov Jacobson, a close student of Ernst Fuchs, receiving direct knowledge of the Mische Technique that she has continued to deepen through her evolving studio practice.
 Now, she brings this rare and transformative method to Austin for the first time.

 She is honored to continue this living tradition of passing knowledge from artist to artist, teacher to student—a tradition that began centuries ago and continues to today.